Charged with Possession of Heroin in Denver?

 The charges for possession of heroin with intent still follow the felony classifications as determined by Colorado Code Sections 18-1.3-401 and 8.18-403.5, but the added intent is more likely to increase jail time or maximize the associated fines.
 Similarly, the intensity of the charges will also depend on any prior criminal record of the defendant.

 Because there is so much variability in the potential charges associated with intent to distribute Heroin, an experienced Denver felony drug defense attorney is the best way to ensure the best possible outcome.
-Contact Stanley Marks today at (720) 580-6788.
+Contact Attorney today at (720) 580-6788.